enspiral/handbook/agreements/financial.md

 **Recuring Contributor Contributions**

-Individuals in the network make a financial contribution to Enspiral Foundation, representing their choice to remain an Enspiral Contributor and support the core Foundation activities.
+Individuals in the network are asked to make a financial contribution to Enspiral Foundation.
 Contributors select how much and how often they wish to contribute, this may be weekly, monthly, quaterly or annually.
 Contributors will elect how much they wish to contribute to both foundation and collaborative funding.
 They may also select additional services they wish to recieve (eg $90 for google apps account).
+In order to prioritise a healthy financial base for foundation we ask individuals to contribute a certain amount to foundation before collaborative funding.

 **One Off Contributor Contributions**

-Individuals may contribute additional funds to foundation or a collaborative funding account anytime.
+Individuals may contribute additional funds to foundation or a Cobudget account anytime.
+As with recuring contributions we ask individuals to contribute a certain amount to foundation before collobarative funds.
+If an individual has already contributed to foundation via a recuring contribution they may just do a one off contribution to Cobudget.

 **Gifts**

 Anyone may gift funds to Enspiral Foundation, a specic project or bucket any time.
+These funds are overseen by the Board and are managed by Optimi

 **Venture Contributions**